Edge Of Tomorrow Ending Explained: What Happens In The Movie And The Book

 The book takes a much more tragic approach to the ending, which has Keiji emerging as a hero of the war.
 It's drastically different from Edge of Tomorrow in both respects, as the film's version allows Rita to keep her life but takes away Cage's glory.
 I get the impression Keiji would have been very willing to give up the medal he received when the war was over for a chance to have Rita back, so there is a trade-off, but it's definitely an uneven one.

-Even before I knew the ending of All You Need Is Kill, I couldn't help but feel like Edge of Tomorrow's ending was a little too sweet.
+Even before I knew the ending of All You Need Is Kill, I couldn't help but feel like Edge of Tomorrow's ending was a little too happy.
 I didn't hate it, but I did wonder if any alternate endings had been seriously considered, and whether or not I would have liked a slightly more tragic conclusion, especially when we consider how affected Rita was by the war and the loss she'd experienced.
 The thought of Cage emerging from his never-ending day victoriously while Rita remained a casualty might have worked as a bittersweet but ultimately more satisfying conclusion to an extremely entertaining movie.
-At the very least, I don't think it would have hurt the film, but more than half of our poll voters may disagree with me there.
+At the very least, I don't think it would have hurt the film.

-The above said, Edge of Tomorrow isn't an I Am Legend situation.
-My level of satisfaction in Edge of Tomorrow remains more or less intact even after familiarizing myself with the book.
 I get why Liman's adaptation made the changes it did, and I kind of like that it took an alternate approach to the original story.
 It allows the movie to stand a bit more on its own.
 But I would also understand if book fans were disappointed that this movie veered in its own direction, not only as it relates to the ending, but also to the aliens, the locations and background history of its lead characters.
-With that in mind, just as I Am Legend has been remade numerous times over the years, it wouldn't be surprising if All You Need Is Kill was re-adapted sometime in the future.
-A big budget miniseries would be kind of cool...
+With that in mind, maybe someday it'll be re-adapted.
+A big budget limited would be kind of cool, I think.
+And of course, there’s the ever-anticipated sequel to Edge of Tomorrow, which is still a possibility.

 Kelly joined CinemaBlend as a freelance TV news writer in 2006 and went on to serve as the site’s TV Editor before moving over to other roles on the site.
 At present, she’s an Assistant Managing Editor who spends much of her time brainstorming and editing feature content on the site.
 She an expert in all things Harry Potter, books from a variety of genres (sci-fi, mystery, horror, YA, drama, romance -- anything with a great story and interesting characters.), watching Big Brother, frequently rewatching The Office, listening to Taylor Swift, and playing The Sims.